Emily Beecroft: Swimming career

-In September 2016, Beecroft represented Australia at the Rio Paralympics in four different S9 classification events.
+In September 2016, she represented Australia at the Rio Paralympics in four different S9 classification events.
 Beecroft qualified for three finals from her four events, however was unsuccessful in having any podium finishes.
 She finished fourth in 50m Freestyle S9, sixth in 100m Freestyle S9 and 6th in 100m Butterfly S9.
 Beecroft also competed in 200m Individual Medley SM9 but did not advance to the finals.
 In response to being asked 'What's the purpose of going to Rio?'
 Beecroft replied saying "I'm going there to race and win!"

 At the 2018 Commonwealth Games, Gold Coast, Beecroft finished fourth in the Women's 100m Freestyle S9.